Rachovi's Nothobranch Beira 98 Albino (Nothobranchius rachovii)

 A pair can be managed in a small specialist tank, but for a polished long-term display we recommend at least 40 litres for a pair or small group.
 A larger planted aquarium gives more stable water, better cover and fewer squabbles.
 Use a sponge filter or gentle outlet, avoid strong current, and keep the surface broken up with floating plants such as Salvinia, Amazon frogbit or floating stems.
 Java moss, fine-leaved plants and root tangles help the fish feel safe and also give spawning sites.

-Use a routine temperature around 22-24 C. The old listing gave a broad hot-tropical range; the safer long-term approach is stable, moderately warm water.
-Aim for near-neutral water, around pH 6.8-7.5, and moderate softness, around 5-10 dGH.
+Use a routine temperature around 22-24 C. Aim for near-neutral water, around pH 6.8-7.5, and moderate softness, around 5-10 dGH.
 Do not chase numbers aggressively if your water is clean and stable.
 Small regular water changes are better than sudden corrections.

 This is a small carnivorous killifish.
 Offer tiny live and frozen foods such as daphnia, brine shrimp, mosquito larvae, whiteworm, grindal worm and finely chopped bloodworm.
 Good micro-pellets can be used once the fish accepts them, but live and frozen foods keep condition, colour and breeding behaviour much better.
 Feed small portions and remove leftovers quickly, especially in planted nano-style setups where water can foul fast.